ktkiiski/coffee-pot/README.md

 workon coffee-watch
 ```

+## Repository structure

+Here's the function of different folders:

+- `barista`: The Django-powered HTTP server project folder.
+It contains a WSGI server application.
+- `coffeebot`: The Django "app" that is run by the `barista` project.
+It handles the command requests made from Slack.

 ## Running the HTTP server

 The Rasperry Pi runs a HTTP server, implemented with [Django](https://www.djangoproject.com/) for processing commands sent from Slack.